-Times Higher Education Ranking 2021
+Times Higher Education Ranking 2022

 Upon completion of this subject, students should be able to:

-- Identify and define elements and principles of design
+- Identify and define elements and principles of design.

-- Evaluate the role of design aesthetics in professional practice
+- Evaluate the role of design aesthetics in professional practice.

-- Apply design aesthetics to develop design artefacts
+- Apply design aesthetics to develop design artefacts.

-- Reflect on personal use of aesthetics in design work
+- Reflect on personal use of aesthetics in design work.

 No eligibility requirements

-No special requirements
+No additional requirements